henomis/henomis.github.io/blog/content/posts/NetBSD on a ROCK64 Board.md

 }
 ```

-The firewall rules allow to connect to the FreeBSD board via ssh on port `2222`.
+The firewall rules allow connections to the FreeBSD board via ssh on port `2222`.
 The `man npf.conf` page was very helpful to understand the syntax and the rules and it contains a good example to start with.
 After creating the `npf.conf` file I had to enable the `npf` service in the `/etc/rc.conf` file.

 ```bash